 Hi, I’m Anna.
-I am a holistic yoga and mindfulness teacher who has been immersed in yoga all of my life.
+I am a holistic yoga and mindfulness meditation teacher who has been immersed in yoga all of my life.

 Growing up in India — the birthplace of yoga — I would watch my father meditate and do sun salutations barefoot before I eventually began my formal training with one of eight yoga masters in India, Master Kamal Srinivas.
 Then I went on to pursue extensive training in yoga, meditation, mindfulness, musculoskeletal anatomy, ayurveda and myofascial release in India and the US.

 My group classes and private sessions integrate the diversity of my 700+ hours of teacher training in all of these modalities with the hard-earned skills of 4000+ hours of teaching experience with students of all levels and capabilities.

 My offerings are created to immerse you in mindfulness.
 I weave themes from ancient Yogic and Buddhist philosophy as well as modern scientific theories into each class — so that you will leave class with some food for thought to practice in daily life.

 Each moment is a chance to learn and I take each day as an opportunity to live a more yogic life.
 I am always exploring ways to incorporate the skill sets and tools that I have learned over the years to live a happier, healthier and more fulfilling life, and I find meaning and purpose in sharing these skills sets and tools with my students.

 I live in Northern Virginia with 5 earthlings: my husband, two human and two non-human children.

 Trainings & Certifications:

 - Classical Yoga, Pranayama Breathing & Ayurveda Training: Indian Master Kamal Srinivas

 - Therapeutic Yoga for Seniors Professional training: Duke University, Integrative Medicine Campus